-From the very first, St. Mary’s embraced the ideal of making an excellent education affordable.
+From the very beginning, St. Mary’s College of Maryland embraced the ideal of making an excellent education affordable.
 In 1846, the first board of trustees designed tuition and living costs to be substantially lower than those at similar schools.
 After 1868, when the General Assembly began giving the school annual appropriations, the seminary frequently educated up to half of its students—representing every county of the state and each legislative district of Baltimore City—free of charge.
 Although it struggled for survival in its first two decades, the seminary enjoyed a successful half-century following the Civil War, benefiting from state funding, popular approval, and conscientious trustees, many of whom served for as long as 30 years.
 During the 20th century, the school expanded its campus and enriched the quality of instruction to serve the growing numbers of young women, and eventually men, who desired a fine education.
 Adding to the stability of St. Mary’s was the fact that it has had only 11 principals/presidents between 1900 and 2013.

 Twice in the 20th century—in 1924 and in 1947—crises threatened to destroy the school.
 Each time, the people of the county and the state rallied to save their “monument school” and to improve it.
 In January 1924, during a freezing blizzard, fire gutted the majestic 80-year-old Main Building, despite the valiant efforts of local residents.
 Trustees, state officials, and hundreds of alumnae and friends quickly rebuilt the school as students lived in temporary quarters.
 In 1927, their efforts were rewarded when St. Mary’s became Maryland’s first junior college, affording students the unique opportunity to complete four years of high school and two years of college at the same institution.